datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 The process take a few seconds as the hub generates an access token for your Thing.

-**COPY AND SAVE THIS TOKEN** in a file, it will be shown only once and enables your wheelchair to communicate with the hub.
+**COPY AND SAVE THIS TOKEN** in a text file, it will be shown only once and enables your wheelchair to communicate with the hub.
 You can also save the thing id, but you can always go back to the manager to retrieve this id.